180th Airlift Squadron: Global War on Terrorism

 Following the attacks on 11 September 2001, the 180th served in a support role flying missions transporting personnel and equipment in support of Operation Enduring Freedom.
+The squadron was partially mobilized in February 2003 as a result of the impending conflict in Iraq which would later be known as Operation Iraqi Freedom.
+The federalized elements of the unit deployed in March 2003 to the Iraqi theater and later supported Operation Enduring Freedom in Afghanistan.
+The mobilization ended and these elements werereleased from active duty in March 2006.

-The 180th Airlift Squadron was notified in February 2003 that it would be partially mobilized as a result of the impending conflict in Iraq which would later be known as Operation Iraqi Freedom.
-The unit deployed in March 2003 to the Iraqi theater and later supported Operation Enduring Freedom in Afghanistan and was released from active duty in March 2006 and reverted to state control.
-This was a historic partial mobilization that lasted three years.
-The 180th remained in a state of partial activation for three years until it was released from mobilization in March 2006 and reverted to state control.
+The 180th is now participating in the Air and Space Expeditionary Force schedule supporting USAF operations worldwide.